 This baked bannock bread can be served warm or at room temperature.
 It is typically served with any kind of jam or jelly but you can eat it however you want.
 My wife likes it warm with a little butter.

 If you make homemade bread often you will notice that this bread dough is very sticky.
-Like almost like something is not right with the mixture.
+Almost like something is not right with the dough mixture.
 Don't worry though, you can add a little All Purpose Flour to make it manageable but it will turn out.

 📋 What Ingredients do I need